TheJacksonLaboratory/crf_nextflow_basics/README.md

   (since the `stub:` script used the `touch` command to make the output files in this case).
 But this is enough for checking that the channel structures are as expected at each step in the pipeline.
-Once the code is worked out with stubs, you can then run the production code to check the `script:` blocks.
+Once the code is worked out with stubs, you can then run the production code to check the `script:` blocks, after which everything should be working.